nilay-code/nilay-code/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently  **a Final year student in the Computer Science Program at Stamford University**
+- 🔭 I’m currently  **a Final year student in the Computer Science Program**

 - 🌱 I’m currently  **learning everything 🤣**